 The Pupil Premium Grant is additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include pupils from Reception to Year 6 who are eligible for free school meals (FSM), who have been eligible for free school meals at some time in their primary years (Ever-6), those looked after by the Local Authority and children of armed forces personnel.

-Schools can decide how the Pupil Premium is spent as they are best placed to decide what additional provision should be made for the individual pupils within their care.
-At St Edmundsbury CEVA we support all our pupils.
-We are committed to ensuring that the teaching and learning opportunities meet the needs of all pupils, in particular those who are disadvantaged.
+Schools can decide how the Pupil Premium (PP) is spent as they are best placed to decide what additional provision should be made for the individual pupils within their care.
+At St Edmundsbury CEVA we are committed to ensuring that the teaching and learning opportunities meet the needs of all our pupils, in particular those who are disadvantaged.
 These pupils can often have low expectations or self-esteem.
 Where this is identified, particular attention is paid to this aspect of their development alongside the careful and rigorous tracking of their academic progress.
 A key priority is to narrow and eliminate any gaps in the performance of disadvantaged pupils and that of other pupils.